 AAT Bioquest's iFluorTM dyes are optimized for labeling proteins, in particular, antibodies.
 These dyes are bright, photostable and have minimal quenching on proteins.
-They can be well excited by the major laser lines of fluorescence instruments (e.g., 350, 405, 488, 555 and 633 nm). iFluorTM 647 family has the spectral properties essentially identical to those of Cy5® (Cy5® is the trademark of GE Healthcare).
-Compared to Cy5 probes iFluorTM 647 family has much stronger fluorescence and higher photostability.
-Their fluorescence is pH-independent from pH 3 to 11.
-These spectral characteristics make this new dye family an excellent alternative to Cy5® and Alexa Fluor® 647 (Cy5® and Alexa Fluor® are the trademark of Invitrogen and GE Health Care) . iFluorTM 647 SE is reasonably stable and shows good reactivity and selectivity with protein amino groups.
+They can be well excited by the major laser lines of fluorescence instruments (e.g., 350, 405, 488, 555 and 633 nm). iFluorTM 680 dyes have fluorescence excitation and emission maxima of ~680 nm and ~700 nm respectively.
+These spectral characteristics make them an excellent alternative to Cy5.5® and Alexa Fluor® 680 labeling dyes (Cy5.5® and Alexa Fluor® are the trademark of Invitrogen and GE Health Care). iFluorTM 680 SE is reasonably stable and shows good reactivity and selectivity with protein amino groups.